moaz-elesawey/basic-crud-app-PyQt5-and-sqlite3/README.md

 ```

 ### More Info
-To bundle it. her showing it for the windows OS. using the pyinstaller
+To bundle it. her showing it for the windows OS. using the pyinstaller.

 ```
 pyinstaller --windowed --onefile university_table.py